MaayanLab/clustergrammer-docs/docs/_build_html/_sources/getting_started.txt

 Getting Started
 ---------------

-Clustergrammer is a web-based tool for visualizing and analyzing high-dimensional data as interactive and shareable hierarchically clustered heatmaps.
+Clustergrammer is a web-based tool for visualizing and analyzing high-dimensional data as interactive and shareable hierarchically clustered heatmaps (see :ref:`intro_heatmap_clustergram` for more information).
 Clustergrammer can be used in three main ways:

 #. :ref:`clustergrammer_web`: `http://amp.pharm.mssm.edu/clustergrammer`_
 #. :ref:`clustergrammer_widget`